-Marrying extreme precision and a very personal vision, and with the most technologically advanced tools at her disposal, she ensures the purest expression of our terroir.
-Her constant search for finesse and elegance delivers harmonious and perfectly balanced wines that continue to stand the test of time.
+Marrying astonishing precision and a remarkable vision, and with the most technologically advanced tools at her disposal, she ensures the purest expression of our terroir.
+Her constant search for finesse and elegance delivers harmonious and perfectly balanced wines that fully express the nature of our unique little plots of land, and that continue to stand the test of time.

 A PASSIONATE TEAM

-“We are only the musicians, with mother nature the conductor, and our terroir being the composer producing a different score each vintage.
+“We are only musicians playing to a loving audience, with mother nature the conductor, and our terroir being the composer producing a different arrangement year on year.